twinstar6980/Twinning.Documentation/english/installation.md

 > @ `Android` `iPhone` \
 > Using `Shell` on Android and iPhone requires ROOT or JAILBREAK permission, if your device does not get ROOT, please use `Shell GUI`.

-1. Check [Release Page](https://github.com/twinkles-twinstar/TwinStar.ToolKit.Document/releases/tag/Shell) ，and download the distribution for your device.
+1. Compile or download the distribution for your device.

 2. Move the downloaded file to your home directory and rename it to `shell`.